-April 12 – 16: Continue with quadratics and do quick reviews of objectives 2, 3 and 9 – I’ll use my STAAR Bundle, but I will pick and choose what I want to use from these objectives.
+- April 18 – 22: Reviews of objectives 2, 3 and 9 – I’ll use my STAAR Bundle, but I will pick and choose what I want to use from these objectives.
 (Bell Ringers will be key features of graphs.)

 When all is said and done, I’ll reflect and see how it went.